-That is the question YWP will be pursuing over the next year as it begins a project funded by a family foundation to transform the design of our main youth-led site, youngwritersproject.org.
+That is the question YWP began pursuing in 2014 as it began a project funded by a family foundation to transform the design the organization's main youth-led site, youngwritersproject.org.

 We are first gathering, mostly on an individual basis, visual designers.
 We are asking them to dive into the site (affectionately referred to by users as "cute and clunky"), help us present us visual ideas and guide posts.
-Our next step will be to lure some web heavyweights and great young thinkers to help us with hierarchy of uses and the development of some new ideas.
-Then comes reality: finding coding whizzes who can define the design and uses into something that looks and works in a way that it draws people in to explore, connect and create.
+Our next step will be to assemble a group of inspired site users to offer us ideas, critique our progress and offer us more ideas for improvement when we're "finished."
+(One is never finished with site design.)
+Then we'll look for some coding whizzes who can define the design and uses into something that looks and works in a way that it draws people in to explore, connect and create.

 The aim for our work with youngwritersproject.org is to create a space with intuitive navigation and alluring construction that it promotes concentration and collaborative exchange, revision and creative risk taking.
 And, of course, that it helps youths become better writers against the backdrop of the YWP writing process: idea formation >> purpose >> draft >> feedback >> revision >> presentation to audience.

 Digital technology has transformed the writing process.
 They typewriter was nice, but it was solitary; audience was secondary.
 Digital spaces allow a writer to gain information and focus on each step of the process.
 Writing becomes a living, breathing process.
 That is presuming that the digital experience is in a creative digital community that is respectful, articulate and, beautiful.